douai724/Obsidian-Notes/Education/Chemistry/CHEM191/M2/Reaction spontaneity.md

 ### Energetics of dissolution
 When an ionic solid dissolves, *the strong ionic bonds between the cations and anions are broken, and the ions are surrounded by water molecules that stabilize them by hydrogen bonding.*

 This process is **endothermic** due to the *weaker hydrogen bonding compared to the ionic bonds*.
-However, the increase in [[entropy]] due to the increased freedom of movement of the ions in solution results in a *highly positive value for ΔS*, making the overall process **spontaneous** with a *negative value for ΔG.*
+However, the increase in [[Entropy]] due to the increased freedom of movement of the ions in solution results in a *highly positive value for ΔS*, making the overall process **spontaneous** with a *negative value for ΔG.*